 Combine the flour and baking soda in a large bowl.

 Make a hole in the middle of the flour mixture and pour in the liquid.
 Stir with a wooden spoon or mix with your hands.
 The dough should be pliable and easy to roll.

 On a floured surface roll a ball of dough into a circle about 1/4 inch thick.

 Cook in a dry stainless steel or cast iron skillet over medium heat.
 Flip with a metal spatula in a minute or two or whenever it smells done (am I the only one who cooks-by-nose?
 I seem to be able to smell when bread and other baked goods are ready).
 As the pan retains heat the bread will cook faster on each side.

-Top with salted butter, sugar, and cinnamon, if desired.
+Top the Norwegian flat bread with salted butter, sugar, and cinnamon, if desired.
 Cut the hot bread into wedges with a knife or pizza cutter and enjoy!